-Our investment philosophy is doing things 'The Right Way' wherein 'how' we do our business matters more than 'how much' business we do
+Our investment philosophy is doing things 'The Right Way' wherein 'how' we do our business matters more than 'how much' business we do.
 We believe in adopting a principled, collaborative, and value-aligned approach with our partner companies to deliver boundless value for all stakeholders.
 Our approach to responsible investment is driven by our strategy to identify and invest in fast-growing, structurally attractive, socially responsible, Indian mid-market segment companies aligned with our core values.
-We believe there lies immense potential and drive for growth in these companies, which can be leveraged with our active ownership and stewardship efforts to make a positive difference to society.

 To commit to our responsible investment philosophy, and in line with UNPRI commitments, we adopted a firmwide overarching Responsible Investment Policy ('RI Policy').
 Our RI policy lays down overall expectations and commitments to adopting responsible investment principles in our operations.
-As a part of this overarching RI policy, our ESG Policy and Implementation Manual ('ESG Policy') details the process of ESG integration in all our investments, including stewardship during the ownership period.
-We also work very closely with the management of our partner companies, where we hold a position of influence, to support them to action a long term strategic plan to achieve true potential in their business while keeping the long-term societal impact in consideration.
-Further, in our private debt investments, we have also developed a due diligence process to identify any potential ESG and climate change risks in the deal.
+We have updated and revised our RI Policy in 2024.
+As a part of this overarching RI Policy, our ESG Policy and Implementation Manual ('ESG Policy') details the process of ESG integration in all our investments, including stewardship during the ownership period.
+We adopted our Climate Policy and Implementation Plan in 2021 which has since been updated and revised in 2024.

+We also work very closely with the management of our partner companies, where we hold a position of influence, to support them to action a long-term strategic plan to achieve true potential in their business while keeping the long-term societal impact in consideration.